How many buds in this warm light

 The nightingale, and moon.

-We are busy working to bring W. H. Davies's "Wasted Hours" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "Wasted Hours" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Wasted Hours" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.